Small Business HQ

 Share the benefits and tax consequences of operating your business as an LLC.
 Also, highlight the legal and financial obligations of making this move.

 The shareholders will then vote to allow the conversion to take place or not.
-If your Articles of Incorporation require a specified majority for a vote, you’ll have to obtain this majority to continue with the plan to convert your S-Corp to an LLC.
+If your Articles of Incorporation require a specified majority for a vote, you’ll have to obtain this majority to continue with the plan to convert S-Corp to LLC.

 2. Prepare a Plan for Conversion

 With shareholder approval, you can now proceed to create a conversion plan.
-In most cases, the state will require you to submit a plan that outlines the details of the conversion from an S-Corp to an LLC.
+In most cases, the state will require you to submit a plan that outlines the details of the conversion from an S-Corporation to an LLC.

 3. Prepare and File Your Conversion Documents